sunfishcode/wasm-reference-manual/WebAssembly.md

         unreachable instruction would satisfy the requirements for reachable instructions.

+TODO: Update validation to account for block signatures.

 > These validation requirements are sufficient to ensure that WebAssembly has *reducible control flow*, which essentially means that all loops have exactly one entry point.